What is lead and where is it found?

 If your water test indicates your tap water has lead levels above the EPA's action level of 15 ppb, there are several things you can consider to reduce the risk of lead exposure in your drinking water:

-- Flush your cold-water pipes by running the water for approximately 5 minutes.
+- Flush your cold-water pipes by running the water for approximately five minutes.
 The longer the water has been sitting in the pipes, the more lead it may contain.
 You can fill containers for later use, after the flushing process.

 - You may choose to install a water filter that is certified to NSF/ANSI Standard 53 for lead reduction.
 The U.S. Environmental Protection Agency (EPA) also recommends that the filter be certified for NSF/ANSI Standard 42 for particulate reduction (Class 1).
 If a water filter is installed, replace filters at least as often as recommended by the manufacturer.
 Check and confirm in the packaging materials that the filter is

 - Do not boil water to remove lead.
 Boiling will not remove the lead.

 - Use bottled water for drinking, cooking, making baby formula, and brushing teeth for children under age 18 years and pregnant women.
 Commercially prepared bottled water that meets federal and state drinking water standards are recommended.